 Silver Award Ceremony

 Our Silver Award honorees are celebrated by family, friends, volunteers, staff, and special guests at this annual regional event.
-To qualify for participation in the regional Silver Award Ceremony, girls must meet the March 1 deadline for submitting their final report.
-If troops/girls submit their final report after the deadline, they will be eligible to participate in the following year’s ceremony.
+To qualify for participation in the regional Silver Award Ceremony, girls must meet the March 1 deadline for submitting their Final Report e-Form.
+If troops/girls submit their Final Report e-Form after the deadline, they will be eligible to participate in the following year’s ceremony.